-Syston branch opened its doors in January 2013 and is headed by directors Craig Stephens and Simon Hewitt, with the day to day management by Pam Ellis.
-The branch has become one of the area’s most successful estate agents since it opened and offers residential sales and lettings - tenant find, let only and fully managed services - mortgage advice and conveyancing referrals.
+Syston branch opened its doors in January 2013 and is headed by director Simon Hewitt, with the day to day management by Pam Ellis.
+The branch has become one of the area’s most successful estate agents since it opened and offers residential sales, mortgage advice and conveyancing referrals.

 The High Street premises are perfectly located close to Tesco, with plenty of on-street parking or at the supermarket car park.
 Nearby are some of the best coffee shops in town, and inside you will find the highly knowledgeable team, who know the local area very well, and are themselves well known.
 Manager Pam Ellis has been selling properties from Syston for over 10 years and clients keep coming back, thanks to her high level of customer service, and every staff member will always go the extra mile, backed up the highest quality marketing for each property, which includes coverage in nearby Melton and Leicester branches.

 A semi detached 2 bedroom bungalow which is pleasantly situated on a quiet lane with no through traffic.
 The property provides a comfortable living space with private gardens & no...

 An extended link 3 bedroom family home situated in this popular residential area.
 The property has been a much loved home for many years & is now coming to the...

 Offered with no upward chain, this three bedroomed Jelson built semi-detached home is very well presented and will be an ideal purchase for the first time buyer or young family....

 A well proportioned and beautifully presented four bedroom detached home on the edge of the popular Hallam Fields development, having the benefit of far reaching views to the front.
 Constructed...

 A completely refurbished 3 bedroom family home set on a generous private plot with gardens providing high degrees of privacy,.
 The interior accommodation has been completely overhauled with a refitted...